PaulPandolf/Project-0/README.txt

-All pages have a navigation bar at the top to get to each page using
+All pages have a navigation bar at the top to get to each page.

 -About.html-
 Short Description of myself.